Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette vs. St. Thomas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 14

-Thursday's game between the No. 7 Marquette Golden Eagles (8-2) and Saint Thomas Tommies (6-4) at Fiserv Forum has a projected final score of 78-57 (according to our computer prediction) in favor of heavily favored Marquette, so it should be a one-sided matchup.
-The game will start at 8:00 PM ET on December 14.
+Thursday's contest features the Marquette Golden Eagles (8-2) and the Saint Thomas Tommies (6-4) clashing at Fiserv Forum in what is expected to be a one-sided matchup, with a projected 78-57 victory for heavily favored Marquette according to our computer prediction.
+Game time is at 8:00 PM ET on December 14.

-Based on our computer prediction, St. Thomas projects to cover the 25.5-point spread in its matchup versus Marquette.
-The over/under is listed at 143.5, and the two sides are projected to go under that total.
+Based on our computer prediction, St. Thomas is projected to cover the point spread (23.5) versus Marquette.
+The two teams are projected to fall short of the 144.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!